dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings and styled.

 The `HorizontalStackLayout` class ultimately derives from the `Layout` class, which defines a `Children` property of type `IList<IView>`.
-The `Children` property is the `ContentProperty` of the `Layout` class, and therefore does not need to be explicitly set from XAML.
+The `Children` property is the `ContentProperty` of the `HorizontalStackLayout` class, and therefore does not need to be explicitly set from XAML.

 <!--
 > [!TIP]